CEO quits as LSE tries to draw line under management row

 The LSE said Brydon and the board believed that in 2019, under a new chairman, “it would be in shareholders’ interests to have a new team at the helm to steer the future progress of the company.”

-However, UBS analyst Michael Werner said Rolet’s immediate departure created significant uncertainty over future strategy.
+However, UBS analyst Michael Werner said Rolet’s immediate departure created significant uncertainty over future strategy and posed a challenge in defending market share from Deutsche Boerse.
+UBS has a “neutral” rating on LSE shares.

-“With concerns increasing about the ability of (LSE unit) LCH to maintain share of the over-the-counter clearing business in a Brexit scenario, the timing of Mr. Rolet’s departure could pose a challenge for the firm defending its market share from Deutsche Boerse,” Werner said in a note to clients.
+Simon Brazier, a fund manager at Investec Asset Management, which is a small shareholder in LSE, said the exchange is now in “a worse position than before this saga started.”

-At 0945 GMT, the stock was down 2.2 percent at 3,716 pence, in a UK blue-chip index 0.5 percent lower.
+At 1555 GMT, the stock was up 0.4 percent at 3,815 pence, reversing earlier losses.
 LSE shares have risen around five-fold under Rolet’s tenure.

 Rolet is credited with turning the LSE into a diversified exchange group by acquiring a controlling stake in LCH, one of the world’s biggest clearing houses, and expanding the bourse’s activities in stock indexes.